Faculty Exceptional Levels of Service Program

 How does a faculty member apply?

 Eligible faculty may apply using the form available on the Faculty Affairs website (http://www.fresnostate.edu/academics/facultyaffairs/service/index.html).
 Each application must be accompanied by a narrative proposal.
 The proposal is a maximum of one single-spaced page.
-The completed form and proposal must be submitted to the appropriate dean’s office by 10 a.m. on April 5, 2019.
+The completed form and proposal must be submitted by the date indicated above.

 What are the criteria for selection?